-In the case of an MSO that controls both the ordering and the beneficiary sides of a wire transfer, the MSO should also file an STR in any jurisdiction affected by the suspicious wire transfer, and make relevant transaction information available to the Financial Intelligence Unit.
+Tor Consultation In the case of an MSO that controls both the ordering and the beneficiary sides of a wire transfer, the MSO should also file an STR in any jurisdiction affected by the suspicious wire transfer, and make relevant transaction information available to the Financial Intelligence Unit.
 7.20 Providing an MLRO acts in good faith in deciding not to file an STR with the JFIU, it is unlikely that there will be any criminal liability for failing to report if the MLRO concludes that there is no suspicion after taking into account all available information.
 It is however vital for the MLRO to keep proper records of the deliberations and actions taken to demonstrate he has acted in reasonable manner.
 7.21 In the event that an urgent reporting is required (e.g. where a customer has instructed the MSO to move funds or other property, close the account, make cash available for collection, or carry out significant changes to the business relationship etc.), particularly when the account is part of an ongoing investigation by law enforcement agency, an MSO should indicate this in the STR.
 Where exceptional circumstances exist in relation to an urgent reporting, an initial notification by telephone to the JFIU should be considered.
-7.22 An MSO is recommended to indicate any intention to terminate a business relationship in its initial STR to the JFIU.
+7.22 An MSO is recommended to indicate any intention to terminate a business relationship in its initial STR to the JFIU, thereby allowing the JFIU to comment, at an early stage, on such a course of action.
 7.23 An MSO should ensure STRs filed to the JFIU are of high quality taking into account feedback and guidance provided by the JFIU in its quarterly report 65 and the CCE from time to time.
-Post STR re vorting s.25A(2)(a), DTROP & OSCO, s.12(2B)(a), UNATMO 7.24 The JFIU will acknowledge receipt of an STR made by an MSO under section 25A of both the DTROP and the OSCO, and section 12 of the UNATMO.
+Post STR re porting s.25A(2)(a), DTROP & OSCO, s.12(2B)(a), UNATMO 7.24 The JFIU will acknowledge receipt of an STR made by an MSO under section 25A of both the DTROP and the OSCO, and section 12 of the UNATMO.
 If there is no need for imminent action, e.g. the issue of a restraint order on an account, consent will usually be given for the MSO to operate the account under the provisions of section 25A(2)(a) of both the DTROP and the OSCO, and section 12(2B)(a) of the UNATMO.
-Otherwise, the MSO should take appropriate action and seek legal advice where necessary. s.25A(2), DTROP & OSCO, s.12(2), UNATMO 7.25 Filing an STR to the JFIU provides an MSO with a statutory defence to the offence of ML/TF in respect of the acts disclosed in the report, provided: (a) the report is made before the MSO undertakes the disclosed acts and the acts (transaction(s)) are undertaken with the consent of the JFIU; or (b) the report is made after the MSO has performed the disclosed acts (transaction(s)) and the report is made on the MSO's own initiative and as soon as it is reasonable for the MSO to do so.
+If a no-consent letter is issuedOtherwise, the MSO should act according to the contentstake appropriate action of the letter and seek legal advice where necessary. s.25A(2), DTROP & OSCO, s.12(2), UNATMO 7.25 Filing an STR to the JFIU provides an MSO with a statutory defence to the offence of ML/TF in respect of the acts disclosed in the report, provided: (a) the report is made before the MSO undertakes the disclosed acts and the acts (transaction(s)) are undertaken with the consent of the JFIU; or (b) the report is made after the MSO has performed the disclosed acts (transaction(s)) and the report is made on the MSO's own initiative and as soon